 DiTTO is an open source tool hosted by GitHub.
 The exemplar yEd diagrams, in E/R crow's foot and Graffoo, described in the following pictures are available (E/R diagram and Graffoo diagram) so as to test the service.

-Silvio Peroni is a postdoc from the University of Bologna and, for this project, part-time collaborator with the Semantic Technologies Lab at CNR (i.e. the Italian National Research Council).
+Silvio Peroni (Ph.D.) is an Assistant Professor at the Department of Classical Philology and Italian Studies, University of Bologna, and, for this project, part-time collaborator with the Semantic Technologies Lab at CNR (i.e. the Italian National Research Council).
 He created and maintains DiTTO, and he have developed the XSLT files to convert E/R diagrams into OWL.
-He maintains a blog about his research.

 Riccardo Falco has a Bachelor Degree in Computer Science.
 His Bachelor Thesis concerned the extension of DiTTO with additional XSLT files to convert Graffoo diagrams into OWL.